artcom/watchdog/README.md

+# Summary

 The ART+COM AG Watchdog is a utility to start, watch and control applications and computer.
 It has a interface to control its functionality via udp-network packets.
-It is open-source and available for windows, linux and mac-osx.
+It is open-source and available for Windows, Linux and macOS.

 # Prebuild Windows 32 Bit binary
 - get the latest installer Watchdog-*.*.*-win32.exe from [[https://y60.artcom.de/redmine/projects/y60/files]]